Near escapes in Minnesota

 There's also nightlife at the Commonweal theater, art to see and buy at the Lanesboro Arts Center, dinners at the Old Village Hall restaurant and the occasional barn dance.

 Bemidji.
 This far-north town is the home of the original giant Bunyan and Babe, who inspired a thousand roadside mascots.

 It's a university town, so there's a lot of live music, at the college and downtown at the historic Chief Theatre and Brigid's Cross Irish pub.

 But it's also wild about winter sports.
-There's alpine skiing, tubing and horse-drawn sleigh rides at at Buena Vista Ski Area, cross-country skiing at Three Island County Park, Movil Maze and Hobson Memorial Forest and snowshoeing at Lake Bemidji State Park.
+There's alpine skiing, tubing and horse-drawn sleigh rides at Buena Vista Ski Area, cross-country skiing at Three Island County Park, Movil Maze and Hobson Memorial Forest and an annual candelight ski and snow night at Lake Bemidji State Park.

 Stay at lakeside hotels near downtown or, farther up the lake, at Ruttger's Birchmont Lodge.

 Northfield.
 This little college town just south of the Twin Cities makes a fun day trip, though there are a couple of good places to stay, too.

 Shop in the many one-of-a-kind shops along Division Street and stop by the Northfield Historical Society Museum to learn how the townsfolk dealt with the James-Younger Gang when they tried to rob the bank.